(Updated for 2022)

 - Every submission should include social media channels we can link, mainly Instagram and Twitter.
 You can add this during checkout.

-- Submitting for the Photographer of the Year award will require your 8-10 photographs to have all been taken on different dates.
+- Submitting for the Photographer of the Year award will require 10 photographs to have all been taken on at LEAST SEVEN DIFFERENT DATES.
+This is a change from our first contest…meaning you can have more than one photo taken on the same day, but seven of your ten submitted must at least be taken on different dates.

 - If you CANNOT provide a RAW file, IE. you took the photo in JPG only, you must provide overwhelming proof that nothing was majorly manipulated or changed.
 Video proof, other photos showing the original scene would be acceptable.
 Judges will determine if it’s enough evidence.

 - At this time, we will not be allowing composites, digital art or stacks.
 Panoramas are okay.

 - Photos need to be at least 2000 pixels wide for landscape orientation and 2000 pixels tall for portrait orientation.

 - All submitted photos should as faithfully as possible represent the scene captured.
 We understand and expect all the standard RAW file editing that goes into making a beautiful photograph, and while some removal of small objects, power lines, etc is to be expected, anything that vastly affects the original scene will be in jeopardy of being rejected if the original RAW file is too manipulated from the original.
 This will be solely up to what the judges deem acceptable.